Azure-Samples/ms-identity-docs-code-javascript/angular-spa/README.md

 ![Build passing.](https://img.shields.io/badge/build-passing-brightgreen.svg) ![Code coverage.](https://img.shields.io/badge/coverage-100%25-brightgreen.svg) ![License.](https://img.shields.io/badge/license-MIT-green.svg)
 -->

-This Angular single-page application authenticates a user via MSAL, and then makes a request to the Graph API as the authenticated user.
+This Angular application uses the Angular MSAL v2 library to authenticate a user and then makes a request to the Graph API as the authenticated user.
 The response to the request is displayed in the web browser.

 ![Screenshot with profile information from Graph](profile.png?raw=true)